LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 Besides handling HTTP messages with a server, we may as well want to communicate via HTTP REST by sending HTTP requests.
 To achieve this, we use the Python [requests](https://pypi.org/project/requests/) package, which simplifies sending an HTTP request into a single function.
-As an usage example, the xApp registration is implemented in the `_BaseXapp` class as a `requests.post` method sending a JSON payload to the AppMgr as below:
+As a usage example, the xApp registration is implemented in the `_BaseXapp` class as a `requests.post` method sending a JSON payload to the AppMgr as below:

 ```python
 resp = requests.post(request_url, json=msg)